at1047/go2_search_and_rescue/index.md

 * Planetary and Scientific Exploration on extraterrestrial bodies.

 Crucially, this work contributes an open-source, documented approach to Unitree Go2 LiDAR integration and navigation, facilitating future SAR and general robotics research on this platform.

+# Team

+Jason:
+*Bio:*
+Jason is a Mechanical Engineering graduate student specializing in Robotics, with experience in advanced motion control systems for quadruped robots.

+*Major Contributions:*

+Denae:
+*Bio:*
+Denae is a PhD student in the EECS department, whose current project focuses on simulating a frontier-based exploration strategy for a quadruped robot.

+*Major Contributions:*

+Kabir:
+*Bio:*
+Kabir is an EECS undergrad student.
+He has worked on some projects involving autonomous vehicles and distributed ML systems.

+*Major Contributions:*

+Andrew:
+*Bio:*
+Andrew is a Mechanical Engineering graduate student specializing in Robotics with industry software engineering experience.

+*Major Contributions:*